elchs/LetoDBf/Readme.txt

       Pass_for_Manage = 0      -    if 1, user authentication is necessary to use management functions,
                                     e.g. run the monitor console [ Leto_mggetinfo() ]
       Pass_for_Data = 0        -    if 1, user authentication is necessary to have write access to the data;
+      Server_UID = 0                The User-ID and Group-ID for the Linux server to run as daemon.
+      Server_GID = 0                Your DBF tables will get this IDs, important for choosing the rights access rights.
+                                    Default is empty, then this will be the U-ID and G-ID who started the server.
       Pass_File = "leto_users" -    the path and name of users info file;
       Max_Vars_Number = 1000   -    Maximum number of shared variables
       Max_Var_Size = 67108864  -    Maximim size in sum of all text/ array variables, default 64 MB.